 However, for every success story, there are those who fail to take expert advice and end up with capex so high it takes a decade to generate profit, or even worse – they find themselves saddled with needlessly high operating profits which make it impossible to ever reach a profitable position.

-Shining a light on profits
+Shining a light on vertical farm profits